methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-09-13-vsphere-5-1-migrating-standard-switches-vss-to-distributed-switches-vds.md

 ---
   title: vSphere 5.1 - Migrating standard switches (VSS) to distributed switches (VDS) using new web ui
   date: 2012-09-13 21:15:47
+excerpt: "Here is a quick walk-through on the process of migrating standard vSwitches (VSS) to distributed switches (VDS) using the new web ui in vSphere 5.1.
+In..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Here is a quick walk-through on the process of migrating standard vSwitches (VSS) to distributed switches (VDS) using the new web ui in